Learning Concepts Several Days Per Week Only To Retain Very Little (Autistic Burnout Reality)

 I was trying to learn programming.
-It's a special interest of mine, but since I've been in autistic burnout for over 4 years, learning it is both exhausting and draining, with me often taking multiple days to get an acceptable grasp on the concept.
+It's a special interest of mine, (Especially to build Spoons!) but since I've been in autistic burnout for over 4 years (Now 6 years as of me updating this post in March 2026), learning it is both exhausting and draining, with me often taking multiple days to get an acceptable grasp on the concept.

 How much I can do (Real limit)

 I only learn programming for 1 hour or 2 at most of the time.
-Usually when I'm working on Spoons—my special interest—I get a temporary surge of motivation that can last for hours to learn and improve my skills that will directly benefit my app.
+Usually when I'm working on Spoons—my special interest(Which is tied to loving coding)—I get a temporary surge of motivation that can last for hours to learn and improve my skills that will directly benefit my app.
 Even with programming as a special interest, burnout limits how much I can actually do.
 Otherwise, I spend just an hour learning every couple of days, and will often not even touch my computer or write a single line of code until I have more energy.

 What I sacrifice to make it possible